snimavat/zenjob/README.md

 This is a poc for book recommendation service implemented purely using grails framework.

-The core of the recommedation engine is BookRecommender interface along with UserBasedJdbcBookRecommender implementation.
+The core of the recommedation engine is BookRecommender interface along with [UserBasedJdbcBookRecommender](https://github.com/snimavat/zenjob/blob/master/src/main/groovy/com/zenjob/recommender/UserBasedJdbcBookRecommender.groovy) implementation.

-There's a Mahout based recommender implementation which works but has been commented out to keep the dependencies simple.
+There's a Mahout based [recommender](https://github.com/snimavat/zenjob/blob/master/src/main/groovy/com/zenjob/recommender/MahoutBookRecommender.groovy) implementation which works but has been commented out to keep the dependencies simple.

 **User preferences** :
-User's preference for a book (like/dislike) is represented by domain ```UserPreference```. preference value of 1 represents like and -1 represents dislike.
+User's preference for a book (like/dislike) is represented by domain [UserPreference](https://github.com/snimavat/zenjob/blob/master/grails-app/domain/com/zenjob/recommender/UserPreference.groovy). preference value of 1 represents like and -1 represents dislike.